 - Pectin content helps in calcium absorption and along with phosphorus keeps the bones strong.

-- The fruit has liver protective properties.
+- The fruit has liver-protective properties.

-- The pectin also regulates the intestinal health.
+- The pectin also regulates intestinal health.

 - Rasbhari reduces cholesterol, regulates blood pressure levels, treats throat infections.

 - It boosts immunity levels, cleanses the blood and also controls amoebiasis.